 Bottled Water:

-Bottled water can be used in humidifiers, but it’s important to check the label to make sure it’s safe for consumption.
+You can use bottled water in humidifiers, but make sure to check the label for safety.
 Some bottled water may contain impurities or minerals that can affect the air quality.

 It’s also important to check the water quality and to clean the humidifier regularly to ensure optimal performance.